 Alex Hands, Managing Director of City Genetic Solutions

 7, Shields Way, Highgate.

-The office was in a Victorian detached halfway up a hill, partly hidden from the road by ancient oak trees and a mossy sandstone wall in the front driveway.
-Chloe trod quietly up the gravel pathway to the door of the house.
-A brass plaque was engraved with City Genetic Solutions and underneath it was a button which she duly pressed.
-She was buzzed in through the heavy front door and on to creaky floorboards covered by an antique Persian rug.
+The office was in a Victorian detached halfway up a hill, hidden from the road by ancient oak trees and a mossy sandstone wall.
+Chloe walked up the gravel pathway to the door of the house.
+She buzzed in through the front door and stood on the creaky floorboards.
 The short vestibule led to a reception desk behind which sat a beautiful young woman dressed in an expensive business suit.
 Suddenly, Chloe felt very plain, to which she was not accustomed.

 ‘Miss Nichols, so glad to see you,’ the receptionist said, flicking her shiny brown hair behind her earpiece.
 ‘I take it you’re here to claim your free consultation?’

 ‘How do you know my name?’